scottstanie/insar/README.md

 Other functionality is explained below.

-Or for development use (to change code and have the reflected in what is installed):
+Or for development use (to change code and have it be reflected in what is installed):

 ```bash
 mkvirtualenv insar